Buck Baker: Awards

 Baker was inducted into the National Motorsports Press Association's Hall of Fame in 1982, the International Motorsports Hall of Fame in 1990, and the Motorsports Hall of Fame of America in 1998.
 Also in 1998, he was named one of the NASCAR's 50 Greatest Drivers.
 On May 23, 2012, it was announced that he would be one of five nominees to be inducted into the 2013 class of the NASCAR Hall of Fame on February 8, 2013.

 Last years and death

 Baker died on the night of April 14, 2002 at Carolinas Medical Center in Charlotte, North Carolina of natural causes.

-His wife, Susan, is the former president of the Buck Baker Racing School.
+Baker's wife, Susan, is the former president of the Buck Baker Racing School.
 His son, Buddy Baker also grew to be a renowned NASCAR driver, winning the 1980 Daytona 500 in what is still the record speed for the 500 at 177.602 mph (285.809 km/h).
 Buddy would eventually become a TV broadcaster following his retirement from racing.